ckatsak/glocc/README.md

 Note that verbose logging includes details about every line of every file visited, which might be quite ...verbose, and not that useful.

-## Known Issue <a name="known-issues"></a>
+## Known Issues <a name="known-issues"></a>

+- For now, nested block comments aren't supported for the supported languages that permit it.
+It is going to be fixed soon.

-For now, really huge source trees, like the Linux kernel source tree, might rarely cause `glocc` to crash, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
+- For now, really huge source trees, like the Linux kernel source tree, might rarely cause `glocc` to crash, due the big number of blocked OS threads trying to handle the huge number of goroutines spawned.
 To be more precise, the exact problem is reported as: